xurxe/Integrify-09-hex-that/README.md

-# Title
+# Hex that!: hex and color generator

-Hex that!: hex and color generator
+Generate random colors and curse your enemies at the same time!

 ## Demo